eco46/eco46.github.io/index.md

 For example, [Articles from the Economist](Eco.md)

 ## Contact
-If you have an Android phone and would like to help collect, update articles or translate titles, please contact:
+If you have an available device and would like to help collect, update articles or translate titles, please contact:

 Email: eco46en@yahoo.co.jp